jnozzi/cocoadev.com/markdown/NSOutlineViewMultipleRoots.md

-How do you create an General/NSOutlineView with multiple roots?
+How do you create an NSOutlineView with multiple roots?

-- General/JohnDevor
+- JohnDevor

 Huh? ...
 Doesn't that, like, defy the laws of nature or something?